Full-spectrum light: Use in aquariums

 Full spectrum lighting is used both for tropical and marine fish as well as many other aquatic pets.
 The use of full spectrum lighting assists aquarium plants to grow and aids in the health of the fish and the tank as a whole.
 While plants have adapted to the reception of real sunlight, full spectrum light bulbs often mimic the emphasis of wavelengths of sunlight enough that plants are stimulated to grow.
 Full spectrum lighting also enhances the natural coloration of fish, plants and other aquatic elements in an aquarium, which are often discolored by artificial lights.
 Full spectrum lighting is typically used more in fresh-water aquariums since marine or coral-reef aquariums often require intensely blue light.

 Use in gardening

 Gardening under lights keeps plants blooming almost year-round, for a wintertime harvest.
 Grow lights are specifically intended to support plant growth, although with varying degrees of success and energy efficiency.

 Some plants grow better when given more of a certain color light, due to the mechanism of photosynthesis.
 Specifically more blue wavelengths enhance vegetative growth and development, while the addition of increasing amounts of red light enhances budding, flowering and fruiting.

+Use in sports turf management

+Growing Turf in Stadiums in shade under lights keeps turfgrass growing in the middle of winter or in shade.
+Turf Grow lights are specifically designed to promote turf growth and in particular root growth.
+This ensures a stable and safe surface for players.
+However, some grow lights are more effective than others and recently there has been a move to more energy efficient LED systems.

+As with all grow lights the light spectrum achieves different things.
+The red end of the spectrum tends to encourage vegetative growth whilst the blue tends to promote root growth.